IRISH POP CULTURE 1950-1980

 Culled from Brian’s McMahon’s ever-growing collection of vintage Irish magazines, and featuring household names like Johnny Logan, Gay Byrne and the Miami Showband, this brilliant new show revealed a traditional land wrestling with the inevitable attraction to modern life.

 McMahon’s career started a hundred yards from the Little Museum in 1979, when his band, The Scheme, supported U2 in the Dandelion Market.
-Now the curator of award-winning website Brandnewretro.ie, McMahon brings the cream of his collection to this show, including many new discoveries.
-“I’m really excited,” he says, “about sharing the jewels of this archive with the people of Ireland.”
+Now the curator of award-winning website Brandnewretro.ie, McMahon brought the cream of his collection to this show, including many new discoveries.
+“I’m really excited,” he said, “about sharing the jewels of this archive with the people of Ireland.”

-Brand New Retro runs in the Ireland Funds Gallery at the Little Museum of Dublin until January 8th 2017.
+Brand New Retro ran in the Ireland Funds Gallery at the Little Museum of Dublin until January 8th 2017.

 For photographs and interviews, please contact Martha Betzinger on 01 661 1000 or email email@example.com